ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 The thought strikes me during my morning coffee.
 It’s almost exactly 12&nbsp;years ago, late 2009.
 I live in Poznań, Poland.
 My room is overlooking the neighbourhood of Chwaliszewo (once a separate town, now part of the city centre).
 An exceptionally harsh and long winter is about to start.

 What will later become [VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), a genre-bending literary sci-fi, is but a few sketches and incongruent ideas.
 A cyborg woman who modifies her body as a form of art.
 Her brother or maybe childhood friend with no distinct characteristics.
-Their cheesy origin story involving—I kid you not—a fire in an orphanage.
-A multi-lever cyberpunk-like city.
+Their cheesy origin story involving — I kid you not — a fire in an orphanage.
+A multi-lever cyberpunkesque city.
 It’s getting nowhere, so I’m happy to scrap it and start anew.

 ‘What if?’
 I whisper to myself and drink another sip.